evo-g/f1-date-tracker/README.md

 ### About the project

 - Uses parcel.js, react, with hooks, axios, and styled-components
 - For the info Ergast Developer API is being used with axios.
-For now only the race year is searchable will add a way to search drivers as well
+For now only the race year is searchable
 - Great for anyone who likes f-1
-- in the early stages needs to by styled and cleaned up
+- in the early stages needs to by cleaned up, and add drivers to race year